ELELAB/PDBminer/README.md

 ```

 The name of the input file should be specified in the command line.

+### What does the additional input do?

+* "hugo_name": The gene name can, in principle, be anything and can also be used to
+  assign a run-specific name relevant to the user.
+* "uniprot_isoform": The isoform reflects the sequence PDBminer aligns the sequence
+  of the structures to and assigned mismatches between the structure sequence and
+  the UniProt sequence.
+* "mutations": If you input mutations, PDBminer will filter the structures based on
+  the sites of the mutations.
+That means every structure in the filtered output covers
+  at least one mutational site.
+It does not mean that the mutation necessarily is present
+  in the structure.
+Using mutations is a way to limit the search space to areas of interest.
+  If mutations are part of the input, a column in the output will indicate the amino acids in
+  the structure sequence at the mutational site.
+* "cluster_id": If you have multiple mutations that you already know may be in different
+  domains of the protein, it may be beneficial to use the cluster ID because you parse the
+  filtered file into more sections, covering different domains.

 ### Running the Program with an input file